-LLNL has procured the BNFL packaging system with which it will package its excess 94-1 plutonium inventory to meet the requirements of the plutonium packaging and storage standard (DOE-STD-3013-99).
+LLNL has procured the BNFL packaging system with which it will package its excess 2000-1 plutonium inventory to meet the requirements of the plutonium packaging and storage standard (DOE-STD-3013-2000).
 LLNL will use an existing glove box and furnaces to meet stabilization requirements; however, the glove box is not currently authorized for plutonium operations.
 Therefore, the Plutonium Facility work control process will be implemented to obtain authorization for plutonium operations.
 The PuSAP Installation was scheduled to be completed and be operational in the spring of 2000.
-Due to funding prioritization, the non-availability of BNFL engineers, design issues, and uncertainties in the welding certification requirements, the start-up may be delayed through September 2000.
-Processing and repackaging of the 94-1 inventory will begin directly thereafter.
-In the interim an ongoing packaging characterization and non-destructive assay program will be completed in August 2000.
+Due to funding prioritization, the non-availability of BNFL engineers, design issues, and uncertainties in the welding certification requirements, the start-up has been delayed into FY 2001.
+Processing and repackaging of the 2000-1 inventory will begin directly thereafter.

 Metal and Oxide Materials: LLNL has approximately 91 containers of metal and 92 containers of oxide that are excess inventory not required to support active Defense Programs missions.
-This material will be thermally stabilized and packaged in accordance with DOE-STD-3013-99 by May 2002.
+This material will be thermally stabilized and packaged in accordance with DOE-STD-3013-2000 by May 2002.
 It will be retained in storage on site until further disposition is directed.

 Additionally, LLNL is negotiating an agreement with Oak Ridge for that site's small inventory of plutonium metal and oxide, approximately 708 grams, to be shipped to LLNL.
-The plan is for the material to be integrated into LLNL's excess metal and oxide inventory and then stabilized and packaged as part of the site's 94-1 commitment.
+The plan is for the material to be integrated into LLNL's excess metal and oxide inventory and then stabilized and packaged as part of the site's 2000-1 commitment.

 Ash residues: In 1994, eight of the cans containing ash residues were found to be pressurized.
 All 114 cans were vented to mitigate the pressurization problem and a study to determine a plan for the stabilization and packaging of the contents for long-term storage was completed.
 The ash will be washed with water or a weak acid solution and then thermally stabilized by calcination prior to packaging.
 This process is limited to small batch sizes making it necessary to extend the milestone date to May 2002.
-Resultant material that meets with DOE-STD-3013-99 will be packaged accordingly.
+Resultant material that meets with DOE-STD-30132000 will be packaged accordingly.
 The resultant material that meets the disposal criteria will be shipped to WIPP.
 The remainder will be retained on site until a decision for further disposition is made.